ynput/ayon-documentation/website/docs/admin_server_updating_pipeline.md

 :::

 :::tip Next Steps
-Once the update is complete, you can begin testing it by setting it to staging.
-A pop-up window will appear to help you copy settings from existing bundles.
-The same process applies when setting it to production, but be aware that this may affect your current setup.
+After the update is complete, you can start testing by setting the bundle to staging.
+A dialog will appear, allowing you to copy settings from existing bundles.
+Once you’re satisfied with the changes, set the bundle to production using the same process.

 ![](assets/server/admin/copy_settings_popup.png)
 :::